 Despite the implementation of security measures, our internal computer systems and those of our current and any future collaborators, licensees, suppliers, contractors and consultants are vulnerable to damage from cyber-attacks, computer viruses, unauthorized access, natural disasters, terrorism, war and telecommunication and electrical failures.
 We could experience failures in our information systems and computer servers, which could be the result of a cyber-attack and could result in an interruption of our normal business operations and require substantial expenditure of financial and administrative resources to remedy.
 System failures, accidents or security breaches can cause interruptions in our operations and can result in a material disruption of our development programs and other business operations.
 The loss of clinical trial data from completed or future clinical trials could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
-Similarly, we rely on third parties to manufacture our product candidates, and conduct clinical trials of our product candidates, and significantly increase offect on our business.
+Similarly, we rely on third parties to manufacture our product candidates, and conduct clinical trials of our product candidates, and significantly increase of confidential to their computer systems could also have a material adverse effect on our business.
 To the extent that any disruption or security breach were to result in a loss of, or damage to, our data or applications, or inappropriate disclosure of confidential or proprietary information, we could incur liability and the development of any of our product candidates could be delayed or otherwise adversely affected.